Katie Silverman

-Katherine "Katie" Silverman (born February 8, 2005) is an American actress and musician best known for portraying the young Jacqueline Bouvier in Michael Wilson's production of Grey Gardens at the Ahmanson Theatre in Los Angeles, California.
-She also has been recurring as Young Jess on Fox's New Girl, Young Penny on ABC's Happy Endings, and Stevie on Hulu's PEN15.
+Katherine "Katie" Silverman (born February 8, 2005) is an American actress and lead singer/songwriter in the indie pop duo band Queen Anne.
+Known at a young age for portraying the young Jacqueline Bouvier in Michael Wilson's production of Grey Gardens at the Ahmanson Theatre in Los Angeles, California. she has also appeared in multiple feature films and has had recurring roles as Young Jess on Fox's New Girl, Young Penny on ABC's Happy Endings, and Stevie on Hulu's PEN15.

 Life and career

 Silverman has a sister Ashley, who is also an actress.
 Silverman attended The Buckley School in Sherman Oaks, California, where she made the National Honor Society and was valedictorian.
 Silverman was accepted into Harvard University as a member of the Class of 2027.
 She is co-captain of Harvard's long form improvisation comedy troupe, Three Letter Acronym.